ColuLocalNetwork/CLN-solidity/docs/tutorial/2_MarketMaker.md

  ![CC_price](../assets/graphs/CC_price.png)

-You can see that the price drops sharply for the first 400 CLN, then becomes very stable (and reached the expected 0.56 at 1000 CLN).
+You can see that the price drops sharply for the first 400 CLN, but then stays the same and reaches the expected 0.56 around 1000 CLN.

-And that's the same graph over the domain of 1 to 1e6:
+That's the same function over the domain of 1 to 1e6:

 ![CC_price2](../assets/graphs/CC_price2.png)